-Within WMI, these values also guide how we frame our ongoing conversation about what great music teaching looks like.
+These values also guide how WMI frames its ongoing conversation about what great music teaching looks like.
 Regardless of the environment, great teachers artfully manage a balancing act between modeling the building blocks of the artistic process and inspiring young musicians to be creative and make music an important part of their lives.

 How can music teachers engage with this framework?

 We believe that all educators and artists constantly reflect on who they are within the arts and education.
 This search for identity goes in different directions and evolves over time.
 This framework serves as a starting point for music teachers to explore many possibilities as they shape their identities.
 Throughout this process, teachers and artists are encouraged to be flexible, collaborative, and compassionate about their own practices.

 This framework focuses mainly on teachers and artists, with the understanding that their development will make a great impact on their students.
 It also provides insight into how great music teachers can build toward the parts of their teaching identities they want to grow.